Yang Ming (kickboxer)

 Yang Ming (杨明) is a Chinese kickboxer.
-As of October 2022, he is ranked as the tenth(10th) best super bantamweight kickboxer in the world by Beyond Kick.
+As of October 2022, he is ranked as the tenth(10th) best super bantamweight kickboxer in the world by Beyond Kickboxing.

 Kickboxing career

-Ming faced the 2015 K-1 Super Bantamweight champion Takeru Segawa at Rizin World Grand Prix 2015: Part 2 - Iza on December 31, 2015.
-Takeru won the fight by a second-round knockout, dropping Ming with a right cross in the last seconds of the round.
+Yang faced the 2015 K-1 Super Bantamweight champion Takeru Segawa at Rizin World Grand Prix 2015: Part 2 - Iza on December 31, 2015.
+Takeru won the fight by a second-round knockout, dropping Yang with a right cross in the last seconds of the round.

-Ming faced Vladimir Litkyn at Wu Lin Feng 2020: WLF World Championship in Baise on January 18, 2020.
+Yang faced Vladimir Litkyn at Wu Lin Feng 2020: WLF World Championship in Baise on January 18, 2020.
 He won the fight by a second-round technical knockout.
-Ming would go on to win his next seven bout was well, most notably beating Zhao Jianfeng at Wu Lin Feng 2020: China New Kings Tournament Final on August 29, to capture the Wu Lin Feng China and IPCC China -60kg titles, before he was booked to face Zhang Lanpei in his ninth and final fight of the year.
+Yang would go on to win his next seven bout was well, most notably beating Zhao Jianfeng at Wu Lin Feng 2020: China New Kings Tournament Final on August 29, to capture the Wu Lin Feng China and IPCC China -60 kg titles, before he was booked to face Zhang Lanpei in his ninth and final fight of the year.
 His winning streak was snapped, as Lanpei won the bout by decision.

-Ming participated in the 2022 Wu Ling Feng -60 kg tournament, the finals of which was held at Wu Lin Feng 528 on March 26, 2022.
-Although Ming won the semifinal bout against Zhao Boshi, he lost a decision in turn to Huang Shuailu in the finals.
-Ming previously beat Shuailu in the finals of the Contender League on January 1, 2022, but was unable to replicate that performance in their rubber match.
+Yang participated in the 2022 Wu Ling Feng -60 kg tournament, the finals of which was held at Wu Lin Feng 528 on March 26, 2022.
+Although Yang won the semifinal bout against Zhao Boshi, he lost a decision in turn to Huang Shuailu in the finals.
+Yang previously beat Shuailu in the finals of the Contender League on January 1, 2022, but was unable to replicate that performance in their rubber match.

-Ming faced Pinpetch Banchamek at Wu Lin Feng 533: China vs Thailand on February 3, 2023.
+Yang faced Pinpetch Banchamek at Wu Lin Feng 533: China vs Thailand on February 3, 2023.
 He won the fight by a closely contested decision.